espressif/esp-faq/docs/en/hardware-related/chip-comparison.rst

 What is the difference between ESP32-PICO-D4, ESP32-PICO-V3, and ESP32-PICO-V3-02?
 -----------------------------------------------------------------------------------

-  - ESP32-PICO-D4 is based on the ECO V1 version of ESP32, whereas ESP32-PICO-V3 and ESP32-PICO-V3-02 adopt the ECO V3 version of ESP32.
+  - ESP32-PICO-D4 is based on the chip revision v1.0 of ESP32, whereas ESP32-PICO-V3 and ESP32-PICO-V3-02 adopt the revision v3.0 of ESP32.
   - The three kinds of SiPs employ the same body size in package.
 Most of the GPIOs are same in the three kinds of SiPs except flash and PSRAM.
-The ECO V3 version changes functions of partial pins.
+The revision v3.0 changes functions of partial pins.
 For more information, please refer to the datasheets.

 ---------------